ilyagr/jj/docs/branches.md

 $ # The local branch (e.g. stuff) is unaffected.
 It may or may not still
 $ # be tracking branches on other remotes (e.g. stuff@upstream).
 ```

+You can use globs to untrack all remote branches matching a local branch, for
+example with `jj branch untrack 'glob:stuff@*'`.

 When
 [`git.auto-local-branch=false`](#automatic-tracking-of-branches--gitauto-local-branch-option)